 It’s not uncommon to get E&O insurance coverage from your broker.
 If they don’t provide it, you will need to obtain E&O insurance for real estate agents to ensure you’re fully covered.
 When you choose a real estate broker to work for, you should understand how E&O insurance will cover you and how you will pay for it.

 Many brokers charge a per-transaction fee for errors and omissions insurance, even though they pay a yearly premium for the insurance.
-The E&O fees you may pay per transaction are just another fee disguised as a requirement from the broker.
 Make sure you understand all the fees you will be paying with your broker before you choose to work for them.

 Protection Beyond E&O Insurance for Real Estate Agents